hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507608v2-mimo-unlocking-the-reasoning-potential-of-language-model-from-pretra.md

 ---
 layout: default
-title: MiMo: Unlocking the Reasoning Potential of Language Model -- From Pretraining to Posttraining
+title: "MiMo: Unlocking the Reasoning Potential of Language Model -- From Pretraining to Posttraining"
 ---

 # MiMo: Unlocking the Reasoning Potential of Language Model -- From Pretraining to Posttraining